ParthJohri/Lumos-Bot/README.md

 Please note that some commands may require additional information or a bit of patience, especially when downloading YouTube videos.
 Sit back, relax, and let the bot handle the rest.

+# Bot Deployment on EC2

+This bot is deployed on an EC2 (Elastic Compute Cloud) instance.
+EC2 is a web service provided by Amazon Web Services (AWS) that allows you to create and manage virtual servers in the cloud.

+## Deployment Steps

+1. Provisioned an EC2 instance on AWS.
+2. Installed the necessary dependencies and configured the environment.
+3. Deployed the bot code to the EC2 instance.
+4. Started the bot application using the appropriate commands.

 ## *Feedback and Support*

 If you encounter any issues, have suggestions, or need assistance, feel free to reach out to me.